gouherdanish/gouherdanish.github.io/_posts/2024-10-29-loss-functions.md

         [-2.6967, -0.1967, -2.1967]])
 ```

-- Note that this is same as the output in Step 2 of previous section
+- Note that this is same as the output in Step 2 of previous approaches
 - Thus we successfully calculated softmax and applied log also in one go.

 **Step 2 - Dot Product ($y \dot \log p_i$)**

-- Let's assume that Target y is in Class Number form (0 to N)
+- Let's assume that target y is in Class Number form (0 to N)

 ```
 >>> y = torch.tensor([2,1])